sdarlington/WSLViewAutoDismiss/README.md

 -------

     /*
-     * Copyright 2010 Stephen Darlington
+     * Copyright 2010-12 Stephen Darlington, Wandle Software Limited *
-     *
      * Licensed under the Apache License, Version 2.0 (the "License");
      * you may not use this file except in compliance with the License.